RunestoneInteractive/httlads/_sources/BikeRental/joining_SQL.rst

 ========== ======= ============================================
 Field name Type    Description
 ========== ======= ============================================
-station_id INTEGER Unique identifier of a station. name       STRING  Public name of the station. status     STRING  Status of the station, either open or closed latitude   FLOAT   latitude of the station longitude  FLOAT   longitude of the station
+station_id INTEGER Unique identifier of a station name       STRING  Public name of the station status     STRING  Status of the station, either open or closed latitude   FLOAT   latitude of the station longitude  FLOAT   longitude of the station